JD Spicer Zeb Solicitors Banner Image

 Should I speak to a solicitor about no further action letters?

-We can also advise you if you have already received a no further action letter from the police in the UK.
-This includes making representations to the DBS to be removed from their barred list and supporting you through professional discipline hearings where necessary.
+If you have already received a no further action letter, we can still assist, including making representations to the DBS about barred list issues and supporting you through any professional disciplinary proceedings.

 Speak to our criminal lawyers today